eltuxusb/eltuxusb/README.md

 ## Installation

 We need read and write access to the device.
-To do this as a non-root user, you need to create a udev rule:
+To do this as a non-root user, the PIP installer should automatically create the following udev rule: /etc/udev/rules.d/10-local.rules

-    echo 'SUBSYSTEM=="usb", ATTR{idVendor}=="10c4", ATTR{idProduct}=="0002", MODE:="0666"' | sudo tee /etc/udev/rules.d/10-local.rules
-    sudo reboot

-Under latests Ubuntu relase the udev rule doesn't work anymore, I have to figure out why but you have to add a "GROUP" key to the rule and add your user into it:

     SUBSYSTEM=="usb", ATTR{idVendor}=="10c4", ATTR{idProduct}=="0002", MODE:="0666", GROUP:="usbusers"

+If not create it by hand.

+With latest udev release the device must also be part of a group, we used here the group "usbusers".
+You need to create this group in your system and add the desired user(s) into it.

 ### Ubuntu

     sudo apt-get install python-dev gcc python-matplotlib python-pip git-core sudo pip install git+http://github.com/eltuxusb/eltuxusb.git#egg=eltuxusb
+    udevadm control --reload-rules (OR sudo reboot)

 ### Fedora

     sudo yum install python-pip gcc python-matplotlib python-devel git sudo pip-python install git+http://github.com/eltuxusb/eltuxusb.git#egg=eltuxusb
+    sudo reboot

 ## Usage